The screenshot above shows BigAl 2.4.0 in action on Puppy Linux 2.16.1 running in VMware Player for a time consuming "stop and continue" calculation.

 decimal number rather than a fraction.

-Well, of course BigAl will help you also by solving simple tasks, but right now, also only at the command line.
+Well, of course BigAl will help you also by solving simple tasks, but only at the command line.

 A: The VMware Player respectively the VirtualBox are able to save the state of a Virtual Machine (VM).
 For the VMware Player select "Player -> Exit".
 For the VirtualBox select "Machine -> Close... -> Save the machine state".
 In order to restore the VM simply start the VM again.